SoftCircuits/SparseCollections/ReadMe.md

 The SparseCollections library provides the `SparseArray<T>` and `SparseMatrix<T>` collection classes.
 The array class allow statements such as `array[1000000] = 5` or `array[-1000000] = 6` without having to create a large array.
 The matrix class does the same thing using a two-dimensional-array metaphor.

-These are lightweight classes.
-And they both use `Dictionary<T>`s internally to store the data.
+These are a very lightweight and simple classes.

 ## Examples